frontendmentorio/weather-app/README-template.md

 - Switch between specific temperature units (Celsius and Fahrenheit) and measurement units for wind speed (km/h and mph) and precipitation (millimeters) via the units dropdown
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
-- **Bonus**: View weather data for their current location (with appropriate geolocation permissions) by default

 ### Screenshot